difflog-project/bingo/README.md

       conventional: the only concrete requirements that Bingo makes are that each tuple is represented by a globally unique string, and that there are no spaces in this string.

-  2. `rule_dict.txt`.
-Each derivation rule of the analysis is assigned a name, conventionally of the form `Rn`, for some number n.
+  b. `rule_dict.txt`.
+Each derivation rule of the analysis is assigned a name, conventionally of the form `Rn`, for some
+     number n.
 The `rule_dict.txt` file contains a mapping between the rule name and the underlying rule.
 Each line of this file contains an element of this mapping in the form `Rn: rule description`.
 This file is for human consumption only, and is not strictly required, and the format is not strictly regulated.